richard-scryber/scryber.core/docs/overview/parameters_and_expressions.rst

     {{concat('Hello ', model.user.FirstName)}}

 There are many other functions for mathematical, comparison, aggregation and string operation.
-A complete list with examples of each are defined in the :doc:`binding_functions` section.
+A complete list with examples of each are defined in the :doc:`binding/binding_functions` section.

 It is also possible to register your own functions in the ``Scryber.Expressive.Functions.FunctionSet``, with a class implementing simple the ``IFunction`` interface.
-An example of which is in the :doc:`extend_functions` section.
+An example of which is in the :doc:`extending/extend_functions` section.

 Showing and hiding content dynamically